 "Dizziness" is a nonspecific term often used by patients to describe symptoms.
 The most common disorders lumped under this term include vertigo, nonspecific "dizziness," disequilibrium, and presyncope.
 The first and most important step in the evaluation is to fit the patient into one of these more specific categories.

 The general approach to dizziness is reviewed here.
 The evaluation of vertigo and presyncope (the evaluation of which is the same as the syncope evaluation) are discussed in detail separately.
-(See "Approach to the patient with vertigo" and "Evaluation of syncope in adults".)
+(See "Evaluation of the patient with vertigo" and "Evaluation of syncope in adults".)

 The reported proportion of patients with various etiologies of dizziness in community surveys , primary care setting [2,3], the emergency department [4-8], and the specialized dizzy clinic [9-13] are remarkably similar: approximately 40 percent of dizzy patients have peripheral vestibular dysfunction; 10 percent have a central brainstem vestibular lesion; 15 percent have a psychiatric disorder; and 25 percent have other problems, such as presyncope and disequilibrium (table 1).
 The diagnosis remains uncertain in approximately 10 percent.
 The distribution of causes varies with age.
 The elderly have a higher incidence of central vestibular causes of vertigo (approaching 20 percent), most often due to stroke.
 Psychiatric conditions and presyncope account for more dizziness in younger individuals.